 While in Wilkes-Barre, he performed frequently with different choral organizations.
 Some include tenor soloist with the Scranton Singers’ Guild and Wyoming Valley Oratorio Society, founding member of Cincopella (an a cappella vocal quintet), bassist/vocalist for jazz and variety groups: Central City Nite Flight, River’s Edge, Dynamite, and teacher/ counselor/conductor of the Jazz Choir at the Encore Music Camp of PA.
 From 1988-1992, he was the tenor soloist/section leader at First Presbyterian Church in Wilkes-Barre.

-In Miami, Florida, he performed with the Miami Civic Choir, and the University of Miami Gospel Choir.
+As he pursued his Masters Degree in Studio Jazz Bass Performance in Miami, FL, he performed with the Miami Civic Choir, and the University of Miami Gospel Choir.

-Between 1999-00, he was appointed the Director of Music Ministry at Westmont Presbyterian Church to substitute for a leave of absence, and is currently the Associate Director.
-He also is the Director of Youth Music Ministry.
+In 1999, he was appointed the Director of Music Ministry at Westmont Presbyterian Church to substitute for a leave of absence, and subsequently became Co-Director.
+He served in this position until 2012.

 Nathan, wife Kristen, Mark Weakland, Beth Good, and Doug Wilkin formed the vocal quintet White Noise in 1998.
 They performed for venues and events such as several concerts with the Johnstown Symphony Orchestra, Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America (S.P.E.B.S.Q.S.A), Altoona Curve, and various private events performing for such artists as Jane Monheit and Diana Reeves.
 The group participated in vocal workshops hosted by the prestigious Western Wind vocal ensemble at Smith College, MA.